HT PA03A Review

 |Pedal Wrench Type||6 mm hex||8 mm hex||15 mm pedal spanner, 6 mm hex||15 mm pedal spanner, 8 mm hex||15 mm pedal spanner, 6 mm hex|

 Our Analysis and Test Results

 While the HT PA03A pedal looks like a cheap plastic component found on a box store bike, our perceptions were quickly shattered once we headed down the trail.
-The ample contact space coupled with well-spaced pins makes for a playful ride, but foot placement might be an issue in rough terrain.
+The ample contact area coupled with well-spaced pins makes for a playful ride, but we found that foot placement could be an issue in rough terrain.
 Sealed bearings give these pedals a premium feel, and pedal slop isn't an issue.
-Although we didn't have any pedal strikes while testing these pedals, the profile is bigger than most of the more expensive metal pedals, and we were fearful of the damage to the composite body during more aggressive rides.
+Although we didn't have any pedal strikes while testing these pedals, the profile is bigger than most of the more expensive models, and we were fearful of damage to the composite body during more aggressive rides.

 For a total of only ten pins on each side, the HT PA03A grips exceptionally well.
 The pins aren't so tall that your feet feel glued to the pedals but not so short that you would feel slipping.
 (Foot adjustment: moderate).
 The spacing of the pins allows for even grip and traction; however, the two stationary composite pins don't offer much assistance in keeping your foot where you want it.
 Also beware of wet, muddy conditions with this pedal.
 Those innermost non-removable plastic pins provide zero grip if they get smothered in mud.